Lk Rigor’s practice moves along the matrices of researching, writing, curating, and archiving.

 archival photographs as a tool to interrogate history,

-formation of art archives and archives in art,
+formation and activation of archives in contemporary art,

 curatorial play in alternative spaces,